Ordinance for Adoption of the Floodplain Management Regulations of the Village of Ridgewood - Ordinance Number 3865

 - Village of Ridgewood Flood Event September 29, 2023 (PDF)

 The Village Of Ridgewood has a number of streams with a flood plain associated with it, Ho-Ho-Kus Brook, Saddle River, Goffle Brook, Diamond Brook, and Sprout Brook a nondelineated stream behind Gateway Road.

-These streams are limited in capacity and tend to exceed there banks during heavy rain falls similiar to Tropical Storm Floyd on September 16, 1999 and Hurricane Irene on August 28, 2011 (both of which can be considered a 100 year flood event).
-Additionally, the Nor'easter on April 15, 2007 can be considered a 20 year storm event.
+These streams are limited in capacity and tend to exceed their banks during heavy rainfalls similar to Tropical Storm Floyd on September 16, 1999 and Hurricane Irene on August 28, 2011 (both of which can be considered a 100-year flood event).
+Additionally, the Nor'easter on April 15, 2007, can be considered a 20-year storm event.

-As each storm event varies in duration and inches of rainfall, flow varies through each section of the stream dependant on flow restrictions ie, bridges, culverts, dams and weirs.
-Preventitive maintenance to keep these areas clear is the Village's primary goal in keeping flooding to the minimum.
+As each storm event varies in duration and inches of rainfall, flow varies through each section of the stream depending on flow restrictions ie, bridges, culverts, dams, and weirs.
+Preventative maintenance to keep these areas clear is the Village's primary goal in keeping flooding to the minimum.